tbrowder/Date-Utils/README.md

     6: 6 7 1 2 3 4 5
     7: 7 1 2 3 4 5 6

-So we must get one of the above sequences in a first week of one to seven days.
-Note also each sequence is defined by its first day number, but it does **not** have to have its full set of days (as occurs in a partial first week).
+Therefoe, we must get one of the above sequences during the first week, which can range from one to seven days.
+Also note that each sequence is defined by its first day number, but it doesn't necessarily include a full set of days, as seen in a partial first week.

 For example, given a calendar week that starts on Sunday (Date DoW 7) and the first day of the month is a Date DoW of 2 (Tuesday), using the routine `days-in-week1` yields a value of 5 which is the number of days remaining in that first week.